danielmkarlsson/SuperClean/README.md

 I only included a tiny amount of samples inside the clean-samples folder.
 I also trimmed the fat a lil bit with regards to the effects and synths that are included.
 That's the main thing.
 I did that because that's a lot of data to have to download if you're sharing a very slow wifi connection with 20 other kids who are also trying to get sat up at the same time.
+Also fewer dependencies means less things that can go sideways with the install procedure.

 There's a way to hot swap in samples as needed: